jamescherti/buffer-terminator.el/README.md

 The `buffer-terminator` Emacs package automatically terminates inactive buffers to help maintain a clean and efficient workspace.
 It also helps improve Emacs performance by reducing the number of open buffers.

+Only buffers that are saved and inactive for a certain amount of time are terminated.

 It provides configurable options to determine which buffers to keep, a timeout for inactivity, and periodic cleanup intervals.

 By default, `buffer-terminator-mode` terminates all file-visiting and dired buffers that have been inactive for longer than the duration specified by `buffer-terminator-inactivity-timeout`.
 Special buffers are ignored by default, but you can configure `buffer-terminator` to include them by adjusting the relevant option provided below.